Education in Romania: Admission to high school

 At the end of the 8th grade (usually corresponding to age 14 or 15) a nationwide test is taken by all students called Evaluarea Națională (The National Test) also known as Examen de Capacitate (Capacity Exam) and can be taken only once, in June.
 The subjects are Romanian Language and Literature and Mathematics (and additionally the language of the school for ethnic minority schools or classes and for bi-lingual schools).
 Many high schools provide classes with intensive study of a foreign language, such as English, French, German or Spanish; a two-part examination (Grammar/Vocabulary and Speaking) is required for them.
 The passing mark is 5 for each of the exams.
-The finishing grade (also known as the admission grade) is computed, taking into account for 20% an average of all the Yearly General Averages starting with year 5 and for the rest of 80% the mark obtained at the National Test (1-10, 10 being the highest, not rounded, precision 0.01).
+The finishing grade (also known as the admission grade) is computed as the average of the grade of each exam.
+The Mathematics exam has half algebra and half geometry, and the Romanian Language and Literature exam has a section with tasks based on a literary and a nonliterary text, one with grammar exercises and one with a writing task.
 The exam marks were public, with results lists being placed both in schools and on the Internet until 2020, when the student's names were replaced with examination codes.
 After the 8th grade, students go to secondary education; since 2020, all four years are compulsory.
 Various types of vocational schools exist in Romania for students who do not have a sufficiently high grade to enter academic high school, because secondary education is compulsory.
-Between 2003 and 2010, the main type of such education were Schools of Crafts and Trades (Școalǎ de Arte și Meserii), but these have been abolished.
+Between 2003 and 2010, the main type of such education were Schools of Crafts and Trades (Școli de Arte și Meserii), but these have been abolished.
 The structure of vocational education is under constant reform, in an attempt to be connected to the work market.